-- Inappropriate words or behavior beyond a proper and reasonable scope of duties between faculty and staff members involving an abuse of one's position (position of employment or other hierarchical relationship related to work etc.). - Inappropriate words or behavior beyond a proper and reasonable scope of duties towards other faculty or staff members involving an abuse of one's authority to issue directions or orders. - 3) Other inappropriate words or behavior committed against another faculty member, student, etc., in the course of research, education or schooling activities, beyond a proper and reasonable scope of duties, by unfairly exploiting superiority in terms of human relationships, etc. (including various types of superiority such as superiority in human relationships within a workplace, or superiority in professional knowledge or experience).
+- Inappropriate words or behavior beyond those required within an appropriate and reasonable scope of duties between faculty and staff members involving an abuse of one's position (position of employment or other hierarchical relationship related to work etc.). - 2) Inappropriate words or behavior beyond those required within an appropriate and reasonable scope of duties towards other faculty or staff members involving an abuse of one's authority to issue directions or orders. - 3) Other inappropriate words or behavior directed towards another faculty member, student, etc., in the course of research, education, or study activities, that go beyond those required within an appropriate and reasonable scope of duties, and which unfairly exploit superiority in terms of human relationships, etc. (including such forms of superiority such as superiority in workplace relationships, or superiority of professional knowledge or experience).

-Sometimes an individual may, due to personal feelings, become unhappy or unsatisfied with a necessary instruction, warning, or guidance given in the course of business, but such instruction, warning or guidance will not be considered harassment as long as it is given within a proper and reasonable scope of duties.
+Sometimes an individual may, due to personal feelings, become unhappy or unsatisfied with a necessary instruction, warning, or guidance given in the course of their work, but such instruction, warning, or guidance will not be considered harassment provided it is given within the appropriate and reasonable scope of duties.

-Examples of power harassment include abuse of hierarchical working relationships, such as between a section chief and his or her subordinates, which hinder a person's work, prejudicial treatment, slander and other forms of psychological abuse which undermine the target of the harassment's confidence or ambition, or disrupt their work environment.
+Examples of power harassment include the abuse of hierarchical working relationships, such as between a section chief and their subordinates, that hinder a person's work, prejudicial treatment, slander, and other forms of psychological abuse that undermine the target of the harassment's confidence or ambition, or disrupt their work environment.